Teacher Trainings

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk managementRead more here.

-The Nature of Fire: Project Learning Tree and Fire in Alaska
+Project Learning Tree and the Nature of Fire in Alaska

 Course designed for teachers